fdegalez/lncrna_PutOrtho/README.md

 In some cases, the alignment can be done in several more or less separate blocks.
 Depending on the level of rigor desired, the maximum distance accepted between these blocks can be adjusted.
 In a classical way, we use a distance of 500bp.
 However, so that alignments divided into several blocks are not considered, it is possible to consider a distance of 0

 - **INPUT** :
+    - The config file in the correct format (see the template provided)
 ```
 # Usage:
 #bash 3_generationMulti_alignementMP.bash [CONFIG FILE ABSOLUTE PATH] [sizeBlockAuthorized]